How to Calculate 10 Percent Discount in Excel (With Easy Steps)

 Discounted Price = Original Price – (Original Price * Discount Percentage)

-• To begin with, select the cell where you want to put the formula for the calculation of the 10% discounted price.
-So, we select cell E5.
+• Select the cell where you want to put the formula for the calculation of the 10% discounted price.
+We selected cell E5.

-• Then, put the formula into that selected cell.
+• Insert the following formula into the selected cell.

 =C5-(C5*D5)